cosparks/trypdeck/README.md

 ![image](https://user-images.githubusercontent.com/20360622/191133995-b9554fdb-050f-4551-8bd6-64d7be6bdde0.png)

-Software for interactive sculpture.
+Software for Trypdeck, an interactive sculpture.
 This project is designed to compile and run on a raspberry pi zero w 2

 ## Building and Running the Project
 ### Clone the Project: